Croat–Bosniak War: Confrontations in Prozor and Novi Travnik

-On 23 October another conflict broke out, this time in Prozor, a town in Northern Herzegovina, in a municipality of around 12,000 Croats and 7,000 Bosniaks.
+On 23 October another conflict broke out, this time in Prozor, a town in Northern Herzegovina, in a municipality of around 12,000 Croats and 7,000 Muslims.
 However, the exact circumstances that caused the outbreak are not known.
 Most of Prozor was soon under control of the HVO, apart from the eastern parts of the municipality.
 The HVO brought in reinforcements from Tomislavgrad that provided artillery support.
 By 25 October they took full control of the Prozor municipality.
-Many Bosniaks fled from Prozor when the fighting started, but they began to return gradually a few days or weeks after the fighting had stopped.
-After the battle many Bosniak houses were burned.
-According to a HVO report after the battle, the HVO had 5 killed and 18 wounded soldiers.
-Initial reports ARBiH Municipal Defence indicated that several hundred Bosniaks were killed, but subsequent reports by the ARBiH made in November 1992 indicated eleven soldiers and three civilians were killed.
+Many Muslims fled from Prozor when the fighting started, but they began to return gradually a few days or weeks after the fighting had stopped.
+After the battle many Muslim houses were burned.
+According to a HVO report after the battle, the HVO had five killed and 18 wounded soldiers.
+Initial reports ARBiH Municipal Defence indicated that several hundred Muslims were killed, but subsequent reports by the ARBiH made in November 1992 indicated 11 soldiers and three civilians were killed.
 Another ARBiH report, prepared in March 1993, revised the numbers saying eight civilians and three ARBiH soldiers were killed, while 13 troops and 10 civilians were wounded.

 On 29 October, the VRS captured Jajce due to the inability of ARBiH and HVO forces to construct a cooperative defense.
 The VRS held the advantage in troop size and firepower, staff work, and its planning was significantly superior to the defenders of Jajce.
 Croat refugees from Jajce fled to Herzegovina and Croatia, while around 20,000 Muslim refugees remained in Travnik, Novi Travnik, Vitez, Busovača, and villages near Zenica.

 By November 1992, the HVO controlled about 20 percent of Bosnia and Herzegovina.
-By December 1992, much of Central Bosnia was contrioled by the Croats.
-Bosniak authorities forbade Croats from leaving towns such as Bugojno and Zenica, and would periodically organise exchanges of local Croats for Muslims.
-On 18 December, the HVO took over power in areas that it controlled: it dissolved legal municipal assemblies, sacked mayors and local government members that were against confrontation with Bosniaks, and disarmed remaining Bosniak soldiers except for those in Posavina.
+By December 1992, much of Central Bosnia was controlled by the Croats.
+Muslim authorities forbade Croats from leaving towns such as Bugojno and Zenica, and would periodically organise exchanges of local Croats for Muslims.
+On 18 December, the HVO took over power in areas that it controlled: it dissolved legal municipal assemblies, sacked mayors and local government members that were against confrontation with Muslims, and disarmed remaining Muslim soldiers except for those in Posavina.